yochaigal/newschoolrevolution/_posts/2020-02-15-build-your-world.md

 A final note: it is _extremely important_ that character creation come _after_ the **Truth**-telling.
 If the players aren't sure of their character's status within the setting, it makes for a more interesting game!

 ### Question Time
-The GM should be peppering the players with follow-up questions throughout the worldbuilding process; and even (if you're up for it) during regular sessions!
-The early questions can be as general as you like, but remember that their purpose is to draw broad strokes about the world you are going to be playing in.
-Thus establishing _whether magic exists at all_ is good, but asking _if people even know that it exists_ (as a follow-up) is even better.
+The GM should be peppering the players with follow-up questions throughout the worldbuilding process, and even (if you're up for it) during future sessions!
+Early questions can be as general as you like, as their initial purpose is to draw broad strokes about the world you are going to be playing in.
+Through the process you'll start to _build_ on those initial concepts, and flesh the setting out in the process, as long as you _keep asking questions_.
+Establishing _whether magic exists at all_ is good, but asking _if most people even know that it exists_ (as a follow-up) is even better.
 If you're going to ask questions after character creation, remember to tailor it towards the player characters with relevant backgrounds.

 #### Examples:
 * _Is there Magic in this world?
 What does it look like?
 How common is it?_